-All of Scargill’s community members believe we’re called to offer hospitality while living in an intentional Christian community.
+All members of community believe we’re called to offer hospitality while living in an intentional Christian community.

 We offer our guests an opportunity to come and be part of that community for a period of time as we provide the space they need for relaxation, learning something new, being challenged, allowing God to move, or almost anything else.